rezual/nge_2_re/CONTRIBUTING.md

 4. Familiarizing yourself with the Patches
 5. Technical Considerations
 6. Translation Conventions
-7. Types of game translation crashes
+7. Types of game translation crashes/behaviors

 ## Setting up your Development Environment